martinklepsch/pseudo-names-error/README.md

 ### Fixes

 Adding a `cljs.edn` file fixes the issue.
+When no `cljs.edn` file is present it is generated and will [load all cljs namespaces](https://github.com/adzerk/boot-cljs/blob/master/src/adzerk/boot_cljs.clj#L77-L78).
-I assume since then not all .cljs namespaces are loaded anymore.
+I assume that one of the then loaded namespaces causes the issue.
+(That's triggered by Reagent and `reload` is surprising still.)

 Also compiling with `:pseudo-names true` fixes it but that's not really an acceptable solution.